 - First purchase workflow

 A welcome series contains a welcome message and an overview or guide to help subscribers start their browsing.
-For instance, if you subscribe to Netflix, their second email in their welcome series will help you browse through various categories they have on their platform.
+For instance, if you subscribe to Netflix, their second email in their welcome series will help you browse various categories on their platform.
 Setting up small milestones to achieve immediately helps subscribers get started faster.
-The first email contains only login details and a bold CTA to “start watching”.
+The first email contains only login details and a bold CTA to “start watching.”
 As you browse, the email sequence kickstarts.
 Below is their second email, or should I say, first of the engaging sequence:

 You can go multichannel is that many subscribers are browsing both on your website and apps.
 Mobile push notifications on cart abandonment can increase the conversion chances manifold times because mobile conversions happen on-the-go.

-All these for purchase? so what happens after the first purchase?
+All these for purchase?
+So what happens after the first purchase?

-Now you see, how everything is going back to right where we began!
+Now you see how everything is going back to right where we began!

 Research shows that 48% of customers believe that loyalty comes right after the first purchase.
 If their first purchase is smooth, they will come back, no matter what.

-And that is exactly how Amazon has become an eCommerce giant – their purchase pathway is smooth, hassle-free, transparent, and fast.
+And that is exactly like how Amazon has become an eCommerce giant – their purchase pathway is smooth, hassle-free, transparent, and fast.
 PS: Their customer support simply rocks!

 In short, everything that adds to the first purchase experience is taken care of by Amazon.